leukemia-kispi/HiChIP-Analysis/FitHiChIP.md

 With the Outputs from above you will need:

 - The Pairs files converted to HiC-Pro format
--
+- MACS2 called peaks from relevant ChIP-seq data or do MACS2 call peaks from primary algimnents in HiChIP data.
-- Config files (example provided in this repository) specefying file locations and parameters
+- Config file(example provided in this repository) specefying file locations and parameters

 **Filter pairs**